ChrisSoto/base-laravel/readme.md

-# Dockerfile that spins up Laravel
+# Dockerfile that spins up nginx, php, mysql for Laravel

 remove the file in /src/.remove

+add ssl certs to nginx/certs

 start docker
 ```